• Skip to main content

 All of our bodies are programmed to utilize different ways to fulfill our energy and oxygen needs.
 That’s why we have an increase in our breathing and heart rate, which allows our bodies to get the proper oxygen, and for our blood to transport that oxygen accordingly.

 The increased oxygen levels will have the skin perspire so the body can cool down.
-As your perspiration increases, so does the rate of ion and fluid loss from your bodies.
+As your perspiration increases, so does the rate of ion and fluid loss from your body.
 This is why it’s crucial to replenish the lost ions and water as you recover, so your body can restore its depleted stores.

 With proper perspiration, your body will go through the recovery process easily and effectively.
-Again, recovery is important, as this is the only time your body adapts to the hard work you just put after exercising.
+Again, recovery is important, as this is the only time your body adapts to the hard work you just put in after exercising.
 This is actually when the “real” training begins!

 During your recovery phase, your body will replenish the stores of lost energy, ions, and stores.
 Tissues will also regenerate, recovering from damage from exercising.

-Intense training and strenuous exercises may have induced TOO much perspiration, which may have your body change, and maybe for the worse.
+Intense training and strenuous exercises may have induced TOO much perspiration, which may have your body changed, and maybe for the worse.
 Such changes include muscle tearing, your muscle tissues breaking down, along excessive water loss.
 With recovery, this ensures your body gets replenished with whatever was lost, and that your tissues will be repaired well.

 Without proper time to repair and recover, the tissues will begin degenerating, with further tissue loss.
 This will lead to overtraining, with its signs being visible over time.
 Such signs include fatigue, depression, decreased immunity, headaches, insomnia, and more.